Milette Gaifman, B.A., Hebrew University of Jerusalem, 1997 Ph.D., Princeton University, 2005

 Milette Gaifman received her B.A. from the Hebrew University of Jerusalem in 1997, and her Ph.D. from Princeton University in 2005.
-Before coming to Yale, she was Hanadiv Fellow and Lecturer in Classical Art and Archaeology at Corpus Christi College, Oxford in 2004–2005.
+Before coming to Yale in September 2005, she was the Hanadiv Fellow and Lecturer in Classical Art and Archaeology at Corpus Christi College, Oxford, in 2004–2005.

 She is the recipient of the Jane Faggen Dissertation Prize from Princeton University’s Department of Art and Archaeology (2007), the Samuel and Ronnie Heyman Prize for Outstanding Scholarly Publication from Yale College (2009), and the Gaddis Smith International Book Prize from the MacMillan Center at Yale (2013).
-She was a visiting scholar at Corpus Christi College, Oxford in 2008-2009, and the University of Paris Diderot — Paris 7 in 2015.
+She was a visiting scholar at Corpus Christi College, Oxford in 2008-2009 and an invited professor at the University of Paris Diderot - Paris 7 in 2015.
 Most recently, she was invited to be the Louise Smith Bross Lecturer in the History of Art at the University of Chicago and will deliver the series Classification and the History of Greek Art in May 2018.

 - Aniconism in Greek Antiquity (Oxford: Oxford University Press, 2012).